Tony Greig: Controversy and triumph in the Caribbean

-However, there was a lot more to it than that.
 In a meeting involving the two captains, the West Indies board representatives and England's tour manager Donald Carr, it was decided – after two and a half hours – that Kallicharan would be reinstated, despite the umpire standing by his call.
 In a press conference the next day – a rest day – the captains announced that, in the "interest of cricket as a whole" the appeal against Kallicharan had been withdrawn.
 The statement also contained an apology from Greig, with the Englishman and Kallicharan publicly shaking hands when play resumed."

 West Indies secured a seven-wicket victory in this test match, Greig making only a modest contribution with the bat.
 This was not the last time Greig courted controversy both on and off the field.

 However, despite this initial setback, Greig dominated the remainder of the series scoring 430 runs at 47.7, taking 24 wickets (most of them with spin) at 22.6, and seven catches.
 He scored 148 runs, backed up with six wickets, in the third Test in Barbados, 121 in the fourth test in Guyana and won the fifth test in Trinidad for his team with bowling figures of 8 for 86 and 5 for 70.
 Many of his victims in this game were gained via off-spin, a new addition to the Greig repertoire.
 This victory enabled England to draw the series.